Home Compare DIS vs FNTN.DE

 The Walt Disney Company vs freenet: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with freenet carrying a narrow edge on stability.
+freenet holds the cleaner structural position, with stability as the main driver and profitability adding further support.
 The Walt Disney Company still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (DIS: Russell 1000, FNTN.DE: HDAX).
+Peer scores are normalised within each company's primary universe (DIS: Russell 1000, FNTN.DE: STOXX 600).

 Trajectory Similarity